 D. Current Time Scrubber – A highlighted column in the Frame Table which controls the current frame time and, as such, what is currently displayed in the viewport.

 A frame of the active layer at the current time position.
 The active frame is always marked with a small circle inside.
 All drawing, painting, and image editing operations happen on this frame only!

 E. Layer Menu – A small menu for manipulating animation layers.
-You can create new layers, add or remove existing ones, and you can set ‘Show in Timeline’ here to pin the active layer to the Timeline.
-(This menu also shows up when right-clicking on layers inside of the Layer List.)
+You can create new layers, remove existing ones, as well as pin or unpin the active layer.
+(This menu also shows up when right-clicking on layer headers inside of the Layer List.)